toddcircle/Bluefin-OS-Desktop-setup-script/README.md

 - **Natural scrolling for mouse**
   The the way it *should* be.

 - **Nautilus text location**
-  As there is no Up button something about breadcrumbs
+  Uses the full text path in Nautilus, more practicle.

 ## 🚀 How to Use: